noamba/SB_NLP/README.md

 `http://127.0.0.1:8080/?text=Who+ordered+Vergeoises?`

-## Additional docker commands and testing
+## Additional docker commands, testing and running in a dev environment

 ### Stop/restart the docker container